osmosis-labs/mesh-security/docs/ibc/Serializability.md

 We can model this with [Two-phase locking](https://en.wikipedia.org/wiki/Two-phase_locking#Two-phase_locking_and_its_special_cases)
 , which defines a "growing phase" of acquiring locks, followed by a "shrinking phase" of releasing locks.
-This is done to be resistent to deadlock.
+This is done to be resistant to deadlock.
 We would do the following:

 1. Start Tx on Sending Chain: Acquire all read/write locks on all data that will be touched.
 This is the "growing" phase of the lock.
 2. Process Packet on Receiving Chain: Acquire all read/write locks on all data, process data, release all locks.
 This goes from the "growing" phase to the "shrinking" phase.